GEO-IASS/FuzzyClusteringNN-Limb/README.md

 The publication goes into detail of how to build and train a neural network as well as how to implement fuzzy clustering on  a data set.

 ## How it works
 Upon execution, a file is loaded containing training data.
-An example of the file can be found in the `build/Debug` directory.
+An example of the file can be found in the `trainingSamples` directory.
 The program then executes as follows:
 - Parses the file for all input values and creates signal objects based on the data
 - Fuzzy Clustering is then executed on the signals created until the margin of error is below threshold.